 You will be required to pay a 50% advance deposit at the time of booking.
 The remaining balance is due at the start of your tour.

 QUESTIONS?
 EMAIL US:

-In December 2019, the Fresno County Historical Society opened a Gallery on the first floor of the Servants' Quarters at the Kearney Mansion Museum.
-The space features exhibitions that tell the story of our region through photographs and objects housed in the Society's Archives and on loan from partner organizations throughout Fresno County.
+Fresno County Historical Society features a Gallery on the first floor of the Servants' Quarters at the Kearney Mansion Museum.
+The space presents exhibitions that tell the story of our region through photographs and objects housed in the Society's Archives and on loan from partner organizations throughout Fresno County.

 Exhibitions change quarterly.
 The Gallery is open for viewing as part of the Kearney Mansion Museum Tour on Fridays, Saturdays and Sunday from 1:00 PM to 3:00 PM or by special appointment.